What grades do you teach?

 Prepare provides complimentary faculty introductory programs and parent meetings for each division that offers our classes.

-- Parent, Caregiver and Educator Program (3 hours)
+- The Parent, Caregiver, and Educator Workshop (3 – 4 hours)

 How do we get started?